Last Updated: March 04, 2021

-Studying internationally can seem like a daunting situation for any student.
-Moving abroad, either for short or long term, requires extensive research and planning to prepare for living accommodations, programs of study, expenses and other necessary features.
+Studying internationally can seem like a daunting prospect for any student.
+Moving abroad, either for the short or long term requires extensive research and planning to prepare adequately for things like living accommodations, programs of study, expenses, and other necessary details.

-Singapore is one of the world's leaders in higher education thanks to its excellent school system, brilliant professors, emphasis on research, and world-class infrastructure.
-Because of the presence of people from all parts of the globe, Singapore is a blend of eastern and western culture; so no matter your background, you will fit in.
+Singapore is a world leader in higher education thanks to its excellent school system, brilliant professors, emphasis on research, and world-class infrastructure.
+Because of the presence of people from all parts of the globe, Singapore is a veritable melting-pot of civilization and demonstrates a unique blend of eastern and western culture; therefore, no matter the background of the student, they will have ample opportunity to fit in.

-The first steps to studying in Singapore require locating appropriate schools with desired programs for the student's study path.
-Throughout international rankings, Singapore is highly regarded for its education programs.
-There is a total of six universities in the country, two of which are ranked within the top 50 international list, each providing the opportunity to study for an undergraduate degree or to continue with a degree program from another location for a short-term study.
-Entry into each school varies depending on the university and whether a student is entering the first year, as a transfer or studying abroad for short term.
+The first steps to studying in Singapore require locating appropriate schools and institutions which offer the desired programs for the student's study path.
+In most international rankings, Singapore is highly regarded for the high quality and diversity of its educational programs.
+There are a total of six highly reputed autonomous universities in the country, two of which are ranked within the top 20 in the QS international list of best universities in the world (The National University of Singapore and Nanyang Technological University), each providing the opportunity to study for an undergraduate/postgraduate degree or to continue with a degree program from another location for short-term studies.
+Entry into each school varies depending on the university and whether a student is entering the first year, as a transfer, or studying abroad for the short term.

 Why Study in Singapore?